 The Board has prepared a Skills Matrix to identify the various skills and experience of its current Directors and to assist it to identify the skills that need to be recruited to the Board in the future.
-The Board does not have a standing Nominations Committee but will appoint a Nominations Committee from time to time when considering the appointment of a new Director.
-All new Directors must satisfy a comprehensive due diligence process that meets the requirements of the company's and Bendigo and Adelaide Bank Limited's risk management systems including police and background checks.
+The Board has a standing Nominations Working Group that meets from time to time when considering the appointment of a new Director.
+All new Directors must satisfy a comprehensive due diligence process that meets the requirements of the Company's and Bendigo and Adelaide Bank Limited's risk management systems including police and background checks.